asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/Configuration-Reference.md

 **Default:** http://localhost
 </def>
 <def title="int:UpstreamImageRetrievalTimeoutSeconds">
 Timeout in seconds for upstream image retrieval.
-If this timeout is exceeded, a OperationCancelledException with a TimeoutException inner exception will be thrown.
+If this timeout is exceeded, an OperationCancelledException with a TimeoutException inner exception will be thrown.

 **Default:** 5
 </def>